Stuttgart Media University: Institutes

-The Institut für Angewandte Forschung (Institute for Applied Research) has bundled research activities since 2005, ranging from printed electronics to information design and operates the university publisher, Verlag Stuttgart.
+The Institut für Angewandte Forschung (Institute for Applied Research, IAR) bundles the research activities of Stuttgart Media University, ranging from printed electronics to information design and applied artificial intelligence.
+Since 2005, the IAR has coordinated more than 200 externally funded projects throughout Media Technologies and social media fields, integrating research with teaching.

-The Institute for Games serves as a platform for students, developers, and publishers, and hosts an annual Games Day, with presentations around the topic of games.

 Since 2011, the university's Start-Up Center supports students who want to start and manage a business.